 Stick with buying only the things you absolutely love and literally can’t walk away from.

-If you aren’t using it that month, keep it movin’, sister!
+If you aren’t using it immediately or aren’t planning to paint or refinish it in the next 7 days, keep it movin’, sister!

 Other Posts You May Love